 - www.uslhs.com – website of the Lighthouse Society

-This last is a “Chronology of Aids to Navigation and the United States Lighthouse Service from 1716 to 1939,” compiled by Truman R. Strobridge, the former U.S. Coast Guard historian.
+This last includes a “Chronology of Aids to Navigation and the United States Lighthouse Service from 1716 to 1939,” compiled by Truman R. Strobridge, the former U.S. Coast Guard historian.
 It is a marvelous document.

 In addition to the NATIONAL PARK SERVICE, there are several other Federal land management agencies who are now the caretakers of lighthouses.
 The U.S. FOREST SERVICE, and the BUREAU OF LAND MANAGEMENT are just two of these.
 Seek out their websites for additional information.